 - 1 cup grated gruyere cheese can also use emmenthal, swiss, fontina

 - Preheat oven to 450 degrees.

 - Place pie pastry into glass or ceramic pie plate.
-Press bottom and sides into plate and finish the edges of the crust by pressing the tines of a fork against the rim of the crust, or by pursing the edges together between your thumb and forefinger.
+Firmly press bottom and sides into plate and finish the edges of the crust by pressing the tines of a fork against the rim of the crust, or by pursing the edges together between your thumb and forefinger.
 Refrigerate crust until oven has heated completely.
-Place pie plate into the oven and bake for 6-7 minutes until set and just starting to brown.
-Remove crust from oven and set aside.
+Lay a piece of parchment paper over the crust and fill it with pie weights or dried beans.
+Bake for 10 minutes until set and just starting to brown.
+Remove crust from oven and set aside to cool

-- Add remaining oil to the skillet and add chopped kale.
+- Add remaining oil to the skillet and add chopped kale and 1/4 teaspoon kosher salt.
 Cook 1 minute, stirring.
-Add water and cook until kale is wilted and water has evaporated, stirring occasionally, 2-3 minutes.
+Stir in the water, cover and steam until kale is wilted and water has evaporated, stirring occasionally, 2-3 minutes.
 Add kale to onion mixture.
 Set aside.

 - In a medium bowl add eggs, milk, cream, nutmeg, remaining salt and pepper.
 Whisk to combine.

-- Add kale mixture, parmesan and fontina to eggs.
-Stir to combine.
+- Add kale mixture, and grated cheese to the egg mixture.
+Stir well to combine.

-- Pour filling into pie crust and bake for 45 minutes, until filling is set.
+- Pour filling into pie crust and spread it out evenly.
+Top with additional cheese if desired.
+Bake for 45-60 minutes, or until filling is set.
 Remove from oven.
-Let quiche cool for half an hour before serving.
+Let quiche rest for 15 minutes before slicing.